ocsigen/js_of_ocaml/README.md

     A dummy implementation is provided.
   * Most of the Sys module is not supported.

-Extra libraries distributed with OCaml (such as Thread or Str) are not supported in general.
+Extra libraries distributed with OCaml (such as Thread) are not supported in general.
 However,
   * Bigarray: bigarrays are supported using Typed Arrays
   * Num: supported
+  * Str: supported
   * Graphics: partially supported using canvas (see js_of_ocaml-lwt.graphics)
   * Unix: time related functions are supported